-Day Trading or Swing Trading – 7 Key Differentials
+Day Trading versus Swing Trading – Which is Better?

 #1 Level of Effort Required

-Swing trading allows at least allows you to take a breath.
-While you still have to watch your stocks to ensure key levels are not breached, you do not have to hawk the tape like a mad man.
 Without offending the swing traders of the world, I would dare to say you can swing trade on a part-time basis and still turn a profit.
-You may have less trade decisions to make, but you are expected to develop a thorough trading plan with entry and exit points.
+You may have fewer trade decisions to make, but you are expected to develop a thorough trading plan with entry and exit points.

 #2 Per Trade Profit Expectations